Faculty Council & Standing Committees

 - The Educational Technology Committee concerns itself with supporting faculty and candidates in their use of technology in instruction, both on campus and in school settings.
 The committee meets as needed, usually once or twice a semester.

 - The Field Placement Committee serves as an advisory group to the Field Placement Office, supporting unit-wide efforts to enhance collaborative relationships with school partners to increase the number of high quality placements for candidates.
-The group also makes recommendations on field placements policies and procedures and seeks to improve the speed and efficiency of making placements.
+The group also makes recommendations on field placement policies and procedures and seeks to improve the speed and efficiency of making placements.
 School administrators regularly participate in the monthly meetings.

 - The Professional Development School Committee is composed of faculty and school personnel involved in our Professional Development Schools (PDS) and Professional Development Parnership Schools (PDPS).
 The group meets two or three times each semester, convened by the faculty member serving as the SOE's PDS Liaison.